NREL/reVX/reVX/least_cost_xmission/README.md

     --masks-dir masks
 ```
 ## Layer Creation Configuration File
 Layers are created by passing a JSON configuration file (config file) to the [`transmission-layer-creator from-config`](https://github.com/NREL/reVX/tree/main/reVX/least_cost_xmission/transmission_layer_creator_cli.py) command-line tool.
-The format of the JSON file is defined using [Pydantic](https://docs.pydantic.dev/latest/) in the `LayerCreationConfig` class of [`transmission_layer_creation.py`](https://github.com/NREL/reVX/tree/main/reVX/config/transmission_layer_creation.py).
+The format of the JSON file is defined using [Pydantic](https://docs.pydantic.dev/latest/) in the `TransmissionLayerCreationConfig` class of [`transmission_layer_creation.py`](https://github.com/NREL/reVX/tree/main/reVX/config/transmission_layer_creation.py).
 The config file consists of key-value pairs describing necessary files and layer creation options and can trigger a number of different operations depending on it's contents.
 These operations include:

 * Creating wet and dry (TODO) cost layers
 * Combining wet and dry costs